JeremyAnsel/xwa_hooks/xwa_hook_32bpp/zip/readme.txt

 This hook enables 32-bit mode.
 8-bit OPTs are converted to 32 bits and the game can load 32-bit OPTs.
 The game can load 32-bit DAT images.
 Existing DAT images are converted to 32 bits.
+Skins are supported to customize the appearence of the 3d models.

 For more informations, please see the following thread at xwaupgrade.com: https://www.xwaupgrade.com/phpBB3/viewtopic.php?f=33&t=12257